-The behavior of the multi-environment rotation transformation technique can be observed in Table 1, where Ch0 - Ch2 indicates the mean angle between the most important axes of clean (Ch0) and noisy (Ch2) testing signals of SpeeechDat Car database.
-Ch0 - MEMLIN 128-128 represents the angle between clean and normalized feature vectors axes when MEM-LIN technique is used with 128 gaussians for noisy and clean models.
-Ch0 - PD-MEMLIN 16-16 indicates the angle between clean and normalized feature vectors axes when PD-MEMLIN is used with 16 gaussians for each phoneme and environment.
+The behavior of the multi-environment rotation transformation technique can be observed in Table 1, where Ch0 - Ch2 indicates the average angle between the most important axes of clean (Ch0) and noisy (Ch2) testing signals of SpeechDat Car database.
+Ch0 - MEMLIN 128-128 represents the angle between clean and normalized feature vectors axes when MEMLIN technique is used with 128 Gaussians for noisy and clean models.
+Ch0 - PD-MEMLIN 16-16 indicates the angle between clean and normalized feature vectors axes when PD-MEMLIN is applied with 16 Gaussians for each phoneme and environment.
 The results show that the normalization technique is not enough in order to compensate the rotation produced by the environment noises.
-If normalized signal is transformed by multienvironment rotation transformation technique, the angles decrease.
-The results are better with MEMLIN due to rotation transformation with PD-MEMLIN produces a rough modification in the transformed space because it is used only one transformation for environment, without any phoneme dependence.
+If normalized signal is transformed by multi-environment rotation transformation technique, the angles decrease.
+The results are better with MEMLIN due to rotation transformation with PD-MEMLIN produces a rough modification in the transformed space because it is only applied only one transformation for environment, without any phoneme dependence.